-A report which is prepared every three years as required by legislation which documents the results of the funding valuation, the going concern Actuarial Valuation, a hypothetical wind-up valuation, and the risk management procedures; the most recent Actuarial Valuation prepared for the NBTPP was as at August 31, 2019.
+A report which is prepared every three years as required by legislation which determines the financial status of the pension plan.
+It documents the results of the funding valuation, the going concern Actuarial Valuation, a hypothetical wind-up valuation, and the risk management procedures; the most recent Actuarial Valuation prepared for the NBTPP was as at August 31, 2019.